daliaalymohamed/farmersmarket/README.md

 ## Folder Structure

-- `src/app`: Contains the application pages and components.
+- `src/app`: Contains the application pages, components, actions and api.
 - `src/store`: Redux store and slices for state management.
-- `src/lib`: Utility functions and API service files.
+- `src/lib`: Utility functions, API service files and localization.
 - `src/services`: Backend service logic for user authentication and database interactions.
+- `src/middlewares`: Contains custom middleware functions used across the application for authentication, authorization, input validation, and request handling.
+- `src/models`: Defines Mongoose schemas and models for MongoDB collections.
+Each file corresponds to a database collection and enforces data structure, validation, and relationships.

 ## Environment Variables